D'Hancarville. The Complete Collection of Antiquities from the Cabinet of Sir William Hamilton

 Hardcover, 9.8 x 13.4 in., 7.23 lb, 514 pages

-Sir William Hamilton, vulcanologist and envoy to the British Embassy in Naples, amassed an invaluable collection of ancient Greek vases and sold it to the British Museum in 1772.
-He commissioned Pierre-François Hugues d’Hancarville to document it all and the result was a neoclassical masterpiece, reproduced here by TASCHEN in perfect detail.
+Sir William Hamilton, vulcanologist and envoy to the British Embassy in Naples, amassed an invaluable collection of ancient Greek vases, which he sold to the British Museum in 1772.
+He commissioned Pierre-François Hugues d’Hancarville to document the pieces before they were shipped to London: the result was a neoclassical masterpiece, reproduced here by TASCHEN in pristine detail.

 Visions of Vases